medic/cht-docs/content/en/apps/reference/api.md

 - A metric of `""` (for string values) or `-1` (for numeric values) indicates an error occurred while querying the metric - check the API logs for details.
 - If no response or an error response is received the instance is unreachable.
 Thus, this API can be used as an uptime monitoring endpoint.

+### GET /api/v1/express-metrics

+Available as of 4.3.x.
+Used to retrieve a range of metrics for monitoring CHT API's performance and internals.
+This API is used by [CHT Watchdog]({{< ref "/core/overview/watchdog/" >}}).

+The response is formatted for the [Prometheus Data Model](https://prometheus.io/docs/concepts/data_model/).
+The metrics exposed are defined by the [prometheus-api-metrics package](https://www.npmjs.com/package/prometheus-api-metrics) and include optional default metrics and garbage collection metrics.

+#### Permissions

+No permissions required.

 ## Upgrades

 All of these endpoints require the `can_configure` permission.